cloudmesh/cloudmesh-manual/docs-source/source/installation/quickstart/quickstart.rst

 Debugging
 ---------

 Cloudmesh has some debugging features build in.
-To switch them on or of please use the commands
+To switch them on or of, please use the commands

 .. code:: bash